Q: What is the starting pay?

 Q: How often do apprentices receive raises?

 A: Raises are on a time and class-based schedule as per the Collective Bargaining Agreement.
 There are two in the first year and one every year after that.
 Since their wage is a percentage of the journeyman rate, any contract raises are proportionally paid to apprentices.

 Q: Are there benefits?
 If so, at what point?

 A: After working 140 hours and the associated paper work is complete, you and your dependents will receive health care coverage.
 It may take several months to qualify for benefits depending on hours worked.
 Pension and Annuity benefits are available starting in your second year.
-After one year and reasonable progress, apprentices become members of IBEW Local 540.
+Upon being accepted into apprenticeship, new apprentices become members of IBEW Local 540 .

 Q: Can I get credit for previous electrical training?